-The explosion of Internet-enabled mobile devices has delivered productivity and flexibility gains never before realised.
+The explosion of Internet-enabled mobile devices has delivered productivity and flexibility gains that we have never realized before.
 However, they have also given hackers and scammers unprecedented opportunities to target your personal data.
 Protect yourself by following the safety tips listed in this guide, and stay educated about emerging threats.
 By investing a little bit of time and effort, you can enjoy all the fun and convenience that mobile devices offer while safeguarding your privacy, identity, and bank account.

-For more information and advice about mobile security, please visit the McAfee Security Advice Center.
+For more information and advice about mobile security, please visit the McAfee Security Advice Center at www.mcafee.com/mobile-advice.